bampli/doc/docs/content/_index.md

 Business Ampliers may be grouped to form **bAmpli Circuits**.

-For example, the following circuit shows a bAmpli providing investments to leverage three other bAmplis with distinct Cyclos.
-It can represent an Angel investing in Startups, for example.
+For example, the following circuit shows a bAmpli providing investments to leverage three other distinct Cyclos.
+It can represent an **Angel** investing in **Startups**, for example.

 In this case, when the Angel sells its “product”, the entire Startup is negotiated, disappearing from the diagram and fattening the Angel's net profit!